High School Curriculum

 Analytical Reading

-Honors Prerequisite: Completion of the prior English course with a year-long grade of 90% or better and teacher recommendation.
+Prerequisite: completion of the prior English course with a year-long grade of 90% or better and teacher recommendation.

 The honors course reads additional material, incorporates more challenging application and evaluation questions on assessments, requires more synthesis on essays, and has a higher expectation for oratory performance.